IuliuCristianDumitrache/surveyApp/README.md

 Follows the Model-View-ViewModel (MVI) architecture pattern for better separation of concerns and maintainability.
 Components include:
 MVI stands for Model-View-Intent :

-**Model:** instead of having a separate state for the View, ViewModel, and the Data layer, the Model will be the single source of truth of the overall state, and it’s immutable to ensure that it will be updated from only one place.
+- **Model:** instead of having a separate state for the View, ViewModel, and the Data layer, the Model will be the single source of truth of the overall state, and it’s immutable to ensure that it will be updated from only one place.
-**View:**  represent the UI layer, the activity, or the fragment, it defines the user actions and renders the state emitted by the model.
+- **View:**  represent the UI layer, the activity, or the fragment, it defines the user actions and renders the state emitted by the model.
-**Intent:**  do not confuse it with the Android Intent, it’s the intention to perform an action either by the user or the app itself.
+- **Intent:**  do not confuse it with the Android Intent, it’s the intention to perform an action either by the user or the app itself.

-## Continuous Integration/Continuous Deployment (CI/CD)
-Implemented CI/CD pipelines using GitHub Actions to automate build, test, and deployment processes.

-## Unit Testing
-Implement CI/CD pipelines using GitHub Actions to automate build, test, and deployment processes.

-There are two actions on GitHub, one to Build Debug APK and one to run Unit Tests.
-You can manually run the Build Debug APK action to generate an artifact.

-UnitTest action contains the static code analysis ( Lint ) and test coverage artifacts.
-This action will run on every push from the main branch or can be manually trigerred.

-## Code Coverage Integration
-Utilized code coverage tools like JaCoCo to measure code coverage and ensure thorough testing.

 ## Third-party Libraries
 1. **Retrofit2:**